emezeske/lein-cljsbuild/README.md

       :pretty-print true}})
 ```

-If you'd like your ClojureScript to be compiled whenever you run `lein compile`,
+If you'd like your ClojureScript to be compiled when you run `lein compile`, and
-you can also add the following entry to your defproject config:
+deleted when you run `lein clean`, you can also add the following entry to your
+defproject config:

 ```clojure
 :hooks [leiningen.cljsbuild]